 (ii) The assistance group's total income, less appropriate disregards, is compared to the payment standard for two.

-(iii) If the total income is less than the payment standard for two, the pregnant woman's eligibility for cash assistance is determined in accordance with paragraph (I) of this rule, using only her income.
+(iii) When the total income is less than the payment standard for two, the pregnant woman's eligibility for cash assistance is determined in accordance with paragraph (I) of this rule, using only her income.

 (e) State temporary disability insurance and temporary workers' compensation payments are considered gross earnings when such payments meet all of the following conditions: